philip-brohan/DCVAE_Climate/docs/get_data/index.rst

 We can download all this from the awesome `Copernicus Climate Data Store <https://cds.climate.copernicus.eu/cdsapp#!/home>`_

+You will need to `register with the CDS <https://cds.climate.copernicus.eu/api-how-to>`_ before downloading.
+(You will also need to install the CDS API - but you've already done that, it's in the :doc:`conda environment <../environment>`).

-Script to do the whole download (about 8Gb, will take a few hours).
-Only downloads data where it is not already on disc.
+The script to do the whole download (about 8Gb, will take a few hours) is `download_all_data.sh` in the `get_data` directory.
+It only downloads data where it is not already on disc (so you can just run it again if it fails part way through).

 .. literalinclude:: ../../get_data/download_all_data.sh